 Director.
-Mr. Kamp has been a member of the board since May, 2014.
-For the past five years he has been involved in the following agricultural enterprises: cow/calf, stocker cattle, wheat, sudan, milo, silage and custom swathing and baling.
-He is Vice President of the Lavern Coop Board, a feed, fertilizer and fuel coop; and a volunteer of the Slapout Fire Department.
-His term expires in 2017.
+Mr. Kamp was first elected to the board in 2014.
+For the past five years he has been involved in production agriculture in Northwestern Oklahoma with principal enterprises consisting of cow/calf, stocker cattle, wheat, sudan, milo, and silage together with custom hay swathing-baling.
+He is Vice President of the Lavern Coop Board, a feed, fertilizer, and fuel cooperative and a volunteer of the Slapout, Oklahoma Fire Department.
+Mr. Kamp was elected to a three year term expiring in 2017.